H-DNA/H-DNA.github.io/docs/posts/correctness-conditions/index.md

 To define whether an algorithm is correct, we must define an algorithm.

 An **algorithm** can be thought of as a sole method of a data structure that can be instantiated to a shared object.
-An **algorithm** when run in a system produces a set of histories.
-We can equate an algorithm with a set of histories.
+An **algorithm** when run alone in a system produces a set of histories.
+We can equate an algorithm with a set of histories that it can produce when running alone.

 **Definition 1.** A **correctness condition instantiated to an algorithm specification** (or an **instantiated correctness condition**) is a validity function $V:\mathcal{H}\mapsto\{0,1\}$.
 An algorithm is correct with regard to an instantiated correctness condition if all of its histories $h$ satisfy $V(h) = 1$.